-Field rangers work at the frontline of conservation, ensuring the territorial integrity of these wild places and they are the foot soldiers in the war against rhino poaching.
+Field rangers work at the frontline of conservation, ensuring the territorial integrity of these wild places and they are the foot soldiers in the fight against rhino poaching.
 All conservation efforts in Africa will amount to very little without a well skilled, resourced, dedicated and motivated field force.

 The Game Rangers Association of Africa (GRAA) has initiated a mentorship initiative that builds on the critical skills that African rangers perform in ensuring the integrity of the continent’s protected areas.
 The project is using well-trained and experienced game rangers with vast practical field experience to provide in-field mentorship to rangers in the frontlines of African conservation.

 This mentorship initiative aims to improve ranger’s effectiveness in the field by:-

 • Assessing the needs of the field ranger team in terms of skills and equipment.

 • Building on theoretical skills that rangers have learnt during training by passing on practical experience and in-field techniques.

 • Addressing the mounting gap developing between protected area management and their field ranger teams.

 • Ensuring that the basic skills needed to ensure the integrity of protected areas are in place and that field ranger teams are operating at optimal levels to combat the ever increasing poaching pressures.

 The GRAA through its extensive and experienced membership base is well positioned to establish a field ranger mentorship network.
 Its members are leaders in the field of special operations training.
 The years of experience in the areas of practical anti-poaching and game ranging operations make them the perfect people to mentor rangers in the field.